 The problem with masculinity lies not within its entirety, but within its unhealthy components.
-Are virtues such as honor, strength, courage, confidence and self-discipline are a problem in today's society?
-No, or at least not problematic like the extant of the following concepts that lie within the term ‘masculinity’:
+Are virtues such as honor, strength, courage, confidence, and self-discipline a problem in today's society?
+No, or at least not as problematic as the following concepts that lie within the term "masculinity":

 4. Superiority: It is foolish to claim that one is superior or inferior than others just because they have specific traits.
 Least, in my native language there is an expression that translates to “man-man”, which means “manly man”.
 I am not sure how it’s like in other cultures.
 Anyhow, examples of other values such as strength, courage, wealth and wisdom - the connection between them and superiority is stereotypical.
 One being physically stronger, braver, richer or wiser than other person - does not make the first person superior than the other.
 Such stereotypical connections make us ignore other shades of perceptions, just like any other types of stereotypes, from racial to financial.